Mogli12/VehicleControlAddon/README.md

 Saving settings is now user dependent.
 I hope it does not break loading of saving games in MP.
 Please follow up in [#143](https://github.com/Mogli12/VehicleControlAddon/issues/143).

+If you are looking for a realistic manual transmisison please visit [FS19_realManualTransmission](https://github.com/modelleicher/FS19_realManualTransmission)

 ## VehicleControlAddon is the new KeyboardSteer
 Please check section status why I renamed the mod.
 Please use VCA as abreviation.